Wayfindr’s Public Transport Hackathon

 The task: Help vision impaired people commute independently

 The task: find a solution to a challenge faced by vision impaired people when travelling.
-We asked the teams to do this by using the test API, in combination with Bluetooth beacons and smartphones.
+We asked the teams to do this by using a test API, created especially for the event by London Underground, in combination with Bluetooth beacons and smartphones.
 We also wanted to test the OrganiCity tools that were available for people to use, TinkerSpace, Scenarios, and the OrganiCity APIs.

 Each solution would be presented in a disused part of Earls Court station and assessed by Wayfindr CEO Ume Pandya, Belen Palacios from OrganiCity and Rakesh Gaur, Head of Innovation at Transport for London (TfL).